Gringo is an ethnic slur because white people don't get offended by it.

 Your constituents' livelihood doesn't matter a hill of beans compared to the species.

-And to that, the leader of the regime lied to Barney about this.
+Add to that, the leader of the regime lied to Barney about this.

 Under new federal rules, once they hit their annual catch limit on one species, they are prevented from fishing for others that may be in much greater abundance, thereby leaving sustainable catch in the ocean.

-Now this is once they hit their annual catch limit on one species, they're prevented from fishing for others that may be in much greater abundance, thereby leaving sustainable catch in the ocean.
+Now, this is once they hit their annual catch limit on one species, they're prevented from fishing for others that may be in much greater abundance, thereby leaving sustainable catch in the ocean.

 Now, the link catch means fish.

-While smaller boats claim it'll drive them out of business, the new catch-share system is viewed by some as a more equitable way to manage stocks and prevent overfishing.
+While smaller boats claim it'll drive them out of business, the new catch share system is viewed by some as a more equitable way to manage stocks and prevent overfishing.

 And by all means, don't let the market have anything to say about this.

-So Obama's killing another industry.
+So, Obama's killing another industry.

-The New England fishing industry is being killed by Obama, the Gulf Oil industry, the Alaskan oil industry.
+The New England fishing industry is being killed by Obama, the Gulf oil industry, the Alaskan oil industry.

 And we don't hear about this in Boston.

-Because they haven't found a way yet to blame it on Sarah Palin.
+I mean, it's in the local news, but the drive-bys haven't picked it up because they haven't found a way yet to blame it on Sarah Palin.

 And this is Nick in Chicago.

-Nick, welcome to the EIB network.
+Nick, welcome to the EIB Network.

 Great to have you here, sir.